How do life insurance claims work?

 Is interest paid on the proceeds of a life insurance death benefit?

 An insurance provider is required to pay interest for the period it takes to process a life insurance claim.
 However, this may be subject to certain conditions.
-This period is generally counted as the interval between the date of death of the policyholder and the date of payment.
+This period is generally the interval between the date of death of the policyholder and the date of payment.

 Are life insurance proceeds taxable?